mrec/blog/content/2025/text_shadow/index.md

 !['Pepe Silvia' meme showing a crazed conspiracy loon in front of his theory wall](pepe_silvia.webp "Oh dear")

 We'll start with general background, then survey some of the perceptual considerations that make this area such a challenge to model.
-From there we'll get into the technical weeds, exploring the analytic and image-based approaches used by Lighthouse and Firefox respectively, and describing ideas implemented in the Proof-of-Concept demonstrator.
+From there we'll get into the technical weeds, exploring the analytic and image-based approaches used by Lighthouse and Firefox respectively, and describing ideas implemented in the working proof-of-concept.
 These sections include code and formulae.

 ## Background